gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

 # No ===, !== operator.

-In JavaScript, ===, !== operators checks the types and the values together.
+In JavaScript, ===, !== operators check types and values together.
 But as we learned, C# is obsessive with types.
 So, we don’t need them.

 [Code lang="javascript"]
 if ("1" == 1) {